-Though anti-Semitism waned during the age of liberalism and the Enlightenment (1600s) it nevertheless survived in the modern era.
+The 19th century saw a resurgence in European anti-Semitism.
+Though discrimination against Jews waned during the age of liberalism and the Enlightenment (1600s) it managed to survive into the modern era.
 During the 1700s several European rulers imposed restrictions on Jews, their culture and language.
 In some parts of 18th century Europe, Jews were still subject to discriminatory laws and regulations.
-The Prussian king Frederick II, for instance, passed laws restricting the number of Jews and banning them from marrying.
+The Prussian king Frederick II, for example, passed laws restricting the number of Jews and banning them from marrying.
 In Austria, Jewish families were only permitted to have one son.
 In other states Jews were obligated to pay additional taxes or face expulsion; and they were banend from holding political office or entering certain professions.
 A few leaders were more enlightened.
 French dictator Napoleon Bonaparte, for instance, ordered the emancipation of the Jews in all French territories.

 At the start of the 19th century, anti-Semitism seemed to be another regressive idea that was fading into history.
 The 1800s was a period of industrial growth, political modernisation and social reform across western Europe.
 It delivered legal reforms and emancipation that improved the rights and status of Jews in many parts of Europe.
 In France and Germany, two traditional crucibles of ‘Jew hating’, there were optimistic changes for the better.
 An 1830 motion by the French government recognised Judaism as an official religion, alongside Catholic and Protestant Christianity.
 Jews in the German-speaking states were granted economic and legal rights that exceeded those of their compatriots elsewhere.
 They were permitted to enter into legal contracts and purchase land and businesses.
 These reforms allowed German-speaking Jews to flourish: they became involved in banking and finance, law, medicine, higher education, theatre and the arts.